 - developing the pupil’s knowledge of the Highway Code.

 This 2 hour lesson is undertaken by pupils who have completed Levels 1 & 2.
 It is designed to improve road awareness & cycling skills to enable the trainee to make a journey independently to their school or local amenity.
-The course is undertaken in the summer term by Year 6 pupils before moving up to secondary school.
+The course is primarily for year 6 pupils and anyone in a secondary school.
 The course will include:

 - Journey Planning